microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 7 - Confirm Consent Opt-Out is working

-1. Now, if you send a `GET {{fhirurl}}/Patient/WDT000000001    ` request again using the Postman Client, you should receive an `"access-denied"` response as shown below.
+1. Now, if you send a `GET {{fhirurl}}/Patient/WDT000000001` request again using Postman, you should receive an `"access-denied"` response as shown below.
 This indicates that Consent Opt-Out is working properly.

 2. Sample query patient result.![Query patient](./images/ConsentOptOut-Withheld-2.png)

 ## What does success look like for Challenge-07?

 + Successfully `POST` a consent record to the FHIR service.
-+ Verify that Consent Opt-Out properly filters a `Patient` Resource from view.
++ Verify that Consent Opt-Out properly filters a `Patient` Resource.

 ## Next Steps